RSV (Respiratory Syncytial Virus)

 If you are seeking non-emergency care or assistance, please call your primary care provider or the Children's Hospital Colorado ParentSmart Healthline™ at 720-777-0123, to receive free healthcare advice from registered, experienced pediatric nurses, available 24/7.

-• Ask your doctor if vaccination is right for you or your child.
+• Ask your doctor if an immunization is right for you or your child.

 • Stay home when you are sick, including not visiting or interacting with people who may be at higher risk, including older adults, young children, and infants.